-- Homework is set once every 3 lessons for each subject and totals approximately 3 hours per week - Each homework will last no longer than 20 minutes each except for Maths where the students will complete 30 minutes of SPARX Maths homework per week - Teachers will respond to pupil homework in one of three ways.
-Written feedback to the pupil, use the homework in lesson, or use the homework as an assessment
+- Homework is set once every 3 lessons for each subject and totals approximately 3 hours per week.
+The only subjects that do not set homework are PE, Dance and Education for Life. - Each homework will last no longer than 20 minutes each except for Maths and Science where the students will complete 30 minutes of SPARX Maths and Science homework per week

-In addition to subject homework, students will read at least ten minutes a day.
-Reading will be recorded in their planner
+- The homework set will not always be the same for each class, as teachers will set homework that will maximise the learning for their class.
+The homework will always follow / link to the subject learning journey. - Teachers will respond to pupil homework in one of three ways.
+Written feedback to the pupil, use the homework in lesson, or use the homework as an assessment - In addition to subject homework, students will read at least ten minutes a day.